DearestDreamWish/Psychosis-Cure/README.md

 # For understanding:

-+Mind's eye: the mental faculty of conceiving imaginary or recollected scenes.
++ Mind's eye: the mental faculty of conceiving imaginary or recollected scenes.

-+Verbal working memory system.
++ Verbal working memory system.

-+Synesthesia: Distinct from neuroscience, the concept of synesthesia in the arts is regarded as the simultaneous perception of multiple stimuli in one gestalt experience.
++ Synesthesia: Distinct from neuroscience, the concept of synesthesia in the arts is regarded as the simultaneous perception of multiple stimuli in one gestalt experience.
 Is a perceptual phenomenon in which stimulation of one sensory or cognitive pathway.

-+Mind wandering: a condition in which thoughts do not remain focused on the task at hand but range widely and spontaneously across other topics.
++ Mind wandering: a condition in which thoughts do not remain focused on the task at hand but range widely and spontaneously across other topics.

 # Games: